IMF should be realistic about Hungary deficit-Kosa

 Prime Minister Kosa told public television that Hungary, which has been under the EU's excessive deficit procedure since joining the bloc in 2004, would at some point cut its deficit below three percent of GDP but declined to say when it would do so.

 “We will achieve this and this is our intention,” Kosa said.
-“As to what numbers next year's budget will contain, that will be revealed only when we submit it (to parliament in October).”
+“As to what numbers next year's will contain, that will be revealed only when we submit it (to parliament in October).”

 Print Friendly, PDF & Email